mparticle-integrations/mparticle-android-integration-leanplum/README.md

 3. Follow the mParticle Android SDK [quick-start](https://github.com/mParticle/mparticle-android-sdk), then rebuild and launch your app, and verify that you see `"Leanplum detected"` in the output of `adb logcat`.
 4. Reference mParticle's integration docs below to enable the integration.

+### GCM Compatibility

+Leanplum is deprecating GCM support, but it is still available.
+While we recommend migrating to FCM, if your application requires GCM, take the following steps:

+1. Exclude the FCM transient dependency in the leanplum kit

+    ```groovy
+    dependencies {
+            implementation ('com.mparticle:android-leanplum-kit:5.5.0') {
+                    exclude module: 'leanplum-fcm'
+            }
+            implementation 'com.leanplum:leanplum-gcm:4.0.0'
+        }
+    ```
 ### Documentation

 [Leanplum integration](http://docs.mparticle.com/?java#leanplum)